VMO2020/InterviewsTests/QuestionReact.md

 ## 18.- What is CRUD?

-(create, read, update and delete) application.
+CRUD (create, read, update and delete) application.

 ## 19.- How to optimize a React app?